-As a healthcare professional, you know you want to avoid a malpractice lawsuit or board investigation -- aside from being costly, they can be incredibly stressful, too.
-That’s what led you to look into medical malpractice insurance in the first place.
+As a healthcare or dental professional, you know you want to avoid a malpractice lawsuit or board investigation — aside from being costly, they can be incredibly stressful, too.
+That’s what led you to look into malpractice insurance in the first place.

 Claims-Made vs. Occurrence Policies: A High-Level Overview

 At a very high level, here’s what they have in common:

 - Both claims-made and occurrence policies will provide you with a legal defense for covered claims of medical or dental malpractice (which may be in addition to, or part of, your limit of liability).

 - Both types of policies will pay for covered damages that you might have to pay to someone who’s sued you for their injuries.

 As for how they’re different, it boils down to:

 - What the policy is covering in the policy period (i.e. claims made against you OR occurrences)

 - How long the coverage applies after the policy expires

 - How far back the coverage will apply to services you performed in the past